marskar/biof309_fall2018/2018-10-11/projects.md

 To get the benefits of modularity and the convenience of a single file:
 1. start with small files and then
-2. combine them into a larger file later on.
+2. create a separate larger file later.

 ## Don't Repeat Yourself (DRY)